 If a passenger lets you know that they're traveling to a different dropoff location than the one they entered or that they are making more than one stop, ask them to cancel the ride.

-You can let them know that they should request another Line with the right pickup and dropoff locations or original Lyft if they have multiple stops.
+You can let them know that they should request another Line with the right pickup and dropoff locations or standard Lyft if they have multiple stops.

 We recommend sticking to the app's route recommendation and avoiding inefficient routes.